-- Apps must not use this permission to associate identities between the work and personal apps on or off the device.
+- Apps must not use this permission to associate user identities between the work and personal apps on or off the device.

 - Apps must not use this permission to access the personal profile to obtain a list of personal applications or accounts.

-Let’s take a look at a few examples:
+Let’s take a look at a few example use cases

-- A photo gallery app wanting to use this feature, in order to access work profile contact information to be able to share photos, would not be approved.This functionality could be achieved using Sharesheet, which would not compromise privacy or security.
+A photo gallery app wanting to use this feature, in order to access work profile contact information to be able to share photos, would not be approved.This functionality could be achieved just as effectively using Sharesheet.

-- Fill out the connected apps questionnaire to outline your use case, then submit it to our team for review.
+- Download and fill out the connected apps questionnaire to outline your use case.

 - If your use case is approved, develop and test your feature / app.

 Failure to make the necessary changes to address the compliance issues within

 the provided timeline will result in your application's approval being

-the feature and the
+or you remove the feature and its use of the

-INTERACT_ACROSS_PROFILES permission from your app.
+permission from your app.